ApolloAuto/apollo/modules/tools/sensor_calibration/README.md

 ## ins_stat_publisher.py

-this tool is used to publish a fake "/apollo/sensor/gnss/ins_stat"
+This tool is used to publish a fake "/apollo/sensor/gnss/ins_stat"

 Run the following command from your Apollo root dir: